Azure-Samples/linux-postgres-migration/modules/3-configure-linux-application-workload.md

 curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash
 ```

-## Login to the Azure CLI using the System Assigned Managed Identity
+## Log in to the Azure CLI using the System Assigned Managed Identity

 ```bash
 az login --identity